How Scientific Verification Supports EUDR Compliance

 minutes to read.

-The EU Deforestation Regulation comes into effect from the beginning of 2025.
+The EU Deforestation Regulation comes into effect from the end of 2025.
 Operators and traders in the industries of coffee, cattle, cocoa, wood, rubber, palm and soy have until then to ensure their products comply with the legislation, or risk significant penalties.

 From this time, only products from land that hasn’t been degraded or deforested after December 31st, 2020, will be permitted for import into or exported from the EU market.